 Forum member once-upon-a-time left a posting having to do with the

-of belief in God.
+subject of belief in God.

 and even leaning toward a stance of atheism.

 Never having been one to be especially plagued with doubts of the

 slightly confusing forum post.

 it over...
 I realized that this sincere and searching individual was

 a God.
 They were, however, in limbo about the God that they had been

 brought up to believe in.

 a belief in the efficacy of astrology (almost) requires one to hold

 a belief in some sort of a divine intelligence and purpose in the

 I, too, many years ago had gone through this painful limbo and through

-from God and then
+and then back again.

 a very long time since I, myself, believed in the limited and judgmental